SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Spread operator/Rest syntax</h3>

-Both JS and Ruby have an operator that allows them to do similar things in relation t o arguments and arrays.
+Both JS and Ruby have an operator that allows them to do similar things in relation to arguments and arrays.
 Ruby calls this operator the splat operator, while js calls it a rest operator in the context of callable unit parameters (not arguments), and spread syntax otherwise

 ...|JS